 Treating head lice can be frustrating, but here are some helpful hints and lice removal tips so that your family can become lice free.

-Helpful hints for successful application of lice treatments:
+Helpful hints for successful treatments and lice removal:

 - Take it slow and remember to read and follow all directions carefully and completely.